sivakumargollu/product-scrapping/README.md

 ------------
 It's an auto-generated Id when search-query saved into table(Table name:search_quries)

+Execution instructions.

-.sql to create table is under resource folder.
-Please execute it before.
+1 .sql to create table is under resource folder.
+Execute it to create tables.
+2. Configure application configuration in AppConfig file.
+3. Package file using mvn clean package
+4. Run jar using java -jar /patt/to/generated.jar